Suhaani07/Deepfake-Project-/README.md

 3. **Dense Neural Network Model**
    - Used the 26 key features obtained from audio signals.
    - Trained a dense neural network model.
-   - Achieved an impressive accuracy of 97.6%.
+   - Achieved an impressive accuracy of 97.6% (The overall accuracy achieved globally is 98.1%)

 ### Dataset Source
-The audio dataset used for training and testing was sourced from the Kaggle DeepFake Challenge.
+The audio dataset used for training and testing was sourced from the "Kaggle DeepFake Challenge".

-### Worldwide Accuracy
-The overall accuracy achieved by our audio detection system globally is an outstanding 98.1%.

 ## Example
 -Frontend : A audio file called real.mp3 is uploaded to check if it is DeepFake.
 Correct output.